cyprus327/Fraglib/Documentation.md

 The scaled width of the window, i.e. real window width / pixel size.
 ## Height (int)
 The scaled height of the window, i.e. real window height / pixel size.
+## Mouse (Vector2)
+The mouse position on the window.
+## MouseDelta (Vector2)
+The amount the mouse has moved from the last frame to the current frame.
 ## Rand (uint)
 Generates a random unsigned integer using the Lehmer random number generator.
 ## Rand (int)